The Longest Five Minutes Review (Switch)

 Amnesia is among the most common RPG tropes today.
 It’s a tried and true feature that tends to make RPG fans either mildly amused or just sigh in disappointment.
 It’s not necessarily a bad thing to have in a game, it’s just been used to the point where many consider it a tired plot mechanic.
 More often than not, a game that relies on it fails to excitingly build upon it in any way.
-But then we have The Longest Five Minutes, which aims to give the amnesiac trope one of Sabin’s Suplexes by turning it completely on its head.
+But then we have The Longest Five Minutes, which aims to turn the amnesiac trope completely upside down.
 In that aspect alone, The Longest Five Minutes is highly successful, putting a fresh spin on an otherwise overused plot point.

 Yes, you are the hero and indeed, your character has amnesia.
 As a matter of fact, he and three companions are on a trip to defeat the ultimate baddie as well!
 The separation from the norm occurs via the exact point at which you lose your memory.
 Flash Back (I see what you did there) and his cohorts have come face-to-face with the Demon King, whom they believe is responsible for a mysterious fog that claims the lives of all things (including inanimate objects); turning them into demons.
 At that moment, Flash Back does what can only be described as the equivalent of when Peter Griffin’s band didn’t know any songs.
 You literally forget everything, and spend the next five (albeit long) minutes figuring out everything from who your partners are to the story behind the sword you are wielding, and everything in between.